Country: European Union

 Housing: Typical residence you would experience on the program

-How would you like to spend a school term in Europe, and take University of Waterloo mathematics courses taught by University of Waterloo mathematics professors?
+Would you like to spend a school term in Europe, and take University of Waterloo mathematics courses taught by Waterloo mathematics professors?

-In the spring 2015 term, two University of Waterloo professors of mathematics are planning to take a group of University of Waterloo students to Europe.
-They will teach some 2a level mathematics courses.
-The main goal of this initiative is to provide the opportunity for the students to live in a couple of European cities while they continue with their studies in mathematics, and take a French language course as an elective.
+Each spring term, two University of Waterloo mathematics professors take a small group of students to Europe.
+They teach three Waterloo mathematics courses generally taken by students during their 2A term.
+The main goal of this initiative is to provide the opportunity for the students to live in a couple of European cities while they continue with their studies in mathematics and take a French language course as an elective.

 Why would I do this?

-This is a once in a life-time opportunity to live in two different European cities for an extended period of time: one month in Rome and two months in Montpellier.
-You will be able to wander the ancient streets; become immersed in the local environment and culture, visit historical monuments, museums and art galleries; have lunch at the local trattoria and coffee at the café on the corner; and shop for fresh produce at the local market.
+This is a once in a lifetime opportunity to live in two different European cities for an extended period of time: about five weeks in Rome, Italy and eight weeks in Montpellier, France.
+You'll be able to wander the ancient streets; become immersed in the local environment and culture, visit historical monuments, museums and art galleries; have lunch at the local trattoria and coffee at the café on the corner; and shop for fresh produce at the local marke - all while being a full-time student taking the 3 math courses offered in this program.

-During this three-month period in Europe you would be taking the three mathematics courses that you would have taken in Waterloo, and so you would not fall behind in your studies relative to your peers.
-You would also take one French language course as an elective credit, which is already included in the program cost — a great way to learn a new language or brush up on your French skills!
+During your 90 days in Europe, you'll be taking the same three mathematics courses offered in Waterloo, and thus would not fall behind in your studies relative to your peers.
+The courses will be offered in English by two Waterloo professors who will accompany you in Europe.
+You will receive a numerical grade for the math courses (as you would have in Waterloo) counting toward your GPA.
+The program includes a French language course as an elective credit - this cost is contained in the program fee – and receive a pass/fail credit for it.
+This is a great way to learn a new language or brush up on your French skills!

-Participation in this initiative would fulfil the International Experience component of the Global Experience Certificate.
+Participation in this program would fulfil the International Experience component of the Global Experience Certificate and give you a transferable asset, which you can add to your resume.

 Where would we be going?